 The story of Ausar is one of the most important stories in Black Consciousness.
 As new members of the community begin to study African spirituality, we always begin with the fable of the Ausarian Drama.

-Much of the story below was taken from the book Metu Neter Vol. 2: Anuk Ausar, The Kamitic Initiation System.
+Much of the story below was taken from The Pert Em Heru – or Book of Coming Into The Light.
 If you have never read this valuable scroll, you can add it to your library using the link below.

 This story is important for Black men and women because it clearly demonstrates the African origins of Christianity.
 More importantly, this story promotes the virtues of order, temperance, and justice over jealousy, envy and hatred.